There are two species of short-tailed bat.

 Watch a video that explains how 1080 is helping to protect our native bats.

-The Department of Conservation's bat (pekapeka) recovery plan has a goal of conserving all bat sub-species throughout their present range and establishing new populations where possible.
+DOC's bat (pekapeka) recovery plan has a goal of conserving all bat sub-species throughout their present range and establishing new populations where possible.

 Bat (pekapeka) Theatened Species Recovery Plan 15 (PDF, 367K)

+We are surveying bats in many areas to determine the present distribution of the two species.
 Bats are located by searching with an electronic 'bat box', a small black box that can pick up high frequency echo-location calls.

 There are encouraging signs that bats are more numerous and widespread than previously thought.
 There has been recent confirmation that the short-tailed bat survives in Kahurangi National Park and the Nelson region of the South Island.
 It was previously thought to be extinct in the South Island.